-In 2002 the Bureau instituted a streamlined Petroleum Contamination Assessment process which was designed to speed up the process of determining the vertical and horizontal extent of the contamination plume.
+In 2002 the Bureau instituted a streamlined Petroleum Contamination Assessment procedure which was designed to speed up the process of determining the vertical and horizontal extent of the contamination plume.
 This new streamlined assessment process has been very successful and contamination assessments that were previously taking 18 - 24 months are now completed in nine months or less.

-In mid 2002 the Bureau began an extensive review of the efficiency and effectiveness of the remediation systems used to remove petroleum contamination from soil and groundwater.
+In early 2003 the Bureau began an extensive review of the efficiency and effectiveness of the remediation systems used to remove petroleum contamination from soil and groundwater.
 The results of this study indicated that a more comprehensive approach to engineering design, component selection, construction, testing, operations and monitoring was essential to increased site closures and increased efficiency and effectiveness.
 In July of 2003 the Bureau instituted new standards for all phases of remediation operations and in March of 2004 instituted new payment standards.
-Additionally, contractor performance standards were established linking remediation performance to contractor performance/nonperformance criteria.
-The Bureau fully anticipates that improved standards which integrate design, component selection, construction, testing and operations coupled with human and automation monitoring will vastly improve remediation system performance, efficiency and effectiveness resulting in more site closures per year.
+Contractor performance standards were also established. linking remediation performance to contractor performance/nonperformance criteria.
+Additionally, each cleanup team and county cleanup program has a designated engineer who reviews quarterly remediation system performance reports and provides recommendations to the site managers, and a systems field inspector who insures that the system is running and performing to design specifications.
+The Bureau fully anticipates that improved standards (which integrate design, component selection, construction, testing and operations) coupled with human and automation monitoring will vastly improve remediation system performance, resulting in more site closures per year.